MonteLogic/MoL-blog-content/posts/categorized/work-project-notes/work-notes/categorized/personal-podcast-llm-maker/podcast-llm-maker-1.md

+Asides:

 ....

 I wonder for those chatbot arenas there could be a way where you say, this convo is failing, lets export it/ put it in the stumped box.

+...

+What if we have a stump box and instead of fixing that precise use case why can't we generalize and generalize it in a way which would be hard for the LLM to tune to.

+What about LLM arena with total transparency, ideally use blockchain for payment data.